philrz/super/docs/tutorials/super-for-jq.md

 {{% tip "Tip" %}}

-Here we are using `-Z`, which is like `-z`, but instead of formatting each JSUP value on its own line, it pretty-prints with vertical formatting like `jq` does for JSON.
+Here we are using `-Z`, which is like `-z`, but instead of formatting each SUP value on its own line, it pretty-prints with vertical formatting like `jq` does for JSON.

 {{% /tip %}}

 Ugh, that output is still pretty big.
-It's not 10k lines but it's still more than 700 lines of pretty-printed JSUP.
+It's not 10k lines but it's still more than 700 lines of pretty-printed SUP.

 Ok, maybe it's not so bad.
 Let's check how many shapes there are with `sample`...
 ```mdtest-command dir=docs/tutorials